github/task_list/README.md

 The Task List feature is actually made of several different components:

-* GitHub-flavored-Markdown Filter
+* GitHub-flavored-Markdown Ruby Filter
-* Model: summarizes task list items
+* Summary Ruby Model: summarizes task list items
-* JavaScript: task list update behavior
+* JavaScript: frontend task list update behavior
 * CSS: styles Markdown task list items

 ## Installation

+Task Lists are packaged as both a RubyGem with both backend and frontend behavior, and a Bower package wiht just the frontend behavior.

+### Backend: RubyGem

-Add this line to your application's Gemfile:
+For the backend Ruby components, add this line to your application's Gemfile:

     gem 'task_list'